alan-turing-institute/AutisticaCitizenScience/README.md

 At the heart of the community are autistic participants, families, carers, volunteers and open source developers.
 This is an open project, which anyone is invited to contribute to.

-## Get involved

-There are lots of ways to get involved, depending on the time you have, your skillset, and what you're interested in.

-Visit the section [get-involved](get-involved) for more information.

 ## Community recommendations